ThePhD/sol2/docs/source/features.rst

 * Inspired coroutine support for Sol
 * Library author (satoren) is a nice guy!
 * C++11/14, or boostified (which makes it C++03 compatible)
-* Clas registration is a bit verbose, but not as offensive as OOLua or lua-intf or others
+* Class registration is a bit verbose, but not as offensive as OOLua or lua-intf or others
 * Deserves lots of love!

 Sol -